waffarx/WaffarAd-AndroidSDK/README.md

 * [License](#license)

 ## WaffarAd
- WaffarAd is an affiliate network is platform that act as a middle man between the publisher (the affiliate) and the advertiser (the merchant).
+ WaffarAd is an affiliate network and platform that acts as a middle man between publishers (affiliates) and advertisers (merchants).
 Advertisers establish their affiliate programs on an affiliate network and publishers can search the network to find programs that they want to promote.
 The affiliate network acts as a manager for both publishers and advertisers.

 ## Android-SDK
- WaffarAd-AndroidSDK is the android solution for android developers to establish the affiliate program on thier applications.
- You can use this SDK either you have Web appication and mobile application or mobile application ONLY.
+WaffarAd-AndroidSDK is the android solution for android developers to establish an affiliate program on their applications.
+You can use this SDK for Web applications and/or mobile applications.

 ## Features
-* Recieving the affiliated shopping trip.
+* Receiving the affiliated shopping trip.
 * Post-back the order to the affiliate network.